It may seem messy, but family-style dining offers lots of benefits including teaching good manners, learning moderation, and improving motor skills.

 Serving a meal family-style means that, rather than plate each person’s food for them, you put the food out on the table in passable bowls and invite everyone to serve themselves.

-If you have a big casserole or pot of soup or stew, serving family-style is more challenging, but not impossible!
-What you can do is serve from the big pot, but then put toppings, condiments, and side-dishes out for people to serve themselves.
+If you have a big casserole or pot of soup or stew, family-style dining is more challenging, but not impossible!
+You can serve from the big pot, but also put out toppings, condiments, and side dishes for people to serve themselves.

 5 Reasons to Try Family-Style Dining